-Effective with the January 1, 2018 actuarial valuation, the following methodology and assumption changes were made:
+Effective with the January 1, 2020, actuarial valuation, the following methodology and assumption changes were made:

-- Medical claim costs and premiums were updated based on recent experience. - Annual medical trends were updated based on industry observations and the current SOA-Getzen model. - The potential costs associated with the excise tax on "Cadillac Plans" effective in 2022 due to the implementation of the Patient Protection and Affordable Care Act ("PPACA") were included; the effective date was updated from 2018 to 2022 due to recent legislative changes to further delay the implementation of the excise tax. - The coverage election at retirement assumption was updated based on recent experience of the plan.
-65% of active members are assumed to elect single coverage at retirement and 35% are assumed to elect family coverage.
-The prior valuation assumed 70% and 30%, respectively. - The salary scale was updated to be consistent with the assumption used for "State Employees" in the June 30, 2017 IPERS actuarial valuation. - The future expectation of inflation was updated from 3.00% to 2.60% to be consistent with the assumption used in the June 30, 2017 IPERS actuarial valuation. - The discount rate methodology was updated based on a 20-year municipal bond yield as of January 1, 2018.
-This resulted in a change in discount rate from 4.50% to 3.44%.
+- Medical claim costs and premiums were updated based on recent experience. - Annual medical trends were updated based on industry observations and the current SOA-Getzen model. - The salary scale was updated to be consistent with the assumption used for "State Employees" in the June 30, 2019 IPERS actuarial valuation. - The future expectation of inflation was updated from 3.00% to 2.60% to be consistent with the assumption used in the June 30, 2019 IPERS actuarial valuation. - The discount rate methodology was updated based on a 20-year municipal bond yield as of January 1, 2020.
+This resulted in a change in discount rate from 3.44% to 2.73%.